aristocrats/sikky/README.md

 * `npm run build` - transpile down to ES5 and builds a bundle both for development and production
 * `npm run build:dev` - transpile down to ES5 and builds a bundle for development
 * `npm run build:prod` - transpile down to ES5 and builds a bundle for production
+* `npm run build:vcode` - build task for the VSCode editor
 * `npm run build:watch` - watch your TypeScript files and trigger recompilation on changes.
 * `npm run lint:src` - validates all source files
 * `npm run lint:tests` - validates all test files